Sowmiya214/Pandas_Study_Materials/README.md

     76. List some statistical functions in Python Pandas?
     77. Explain Series In pandas.
 How To Create Copy of Series In pandas?
     78. What Are the Different Ways A DataFrame Can Be Created In pandas?
+    79. Difference between shallow copy and deep copy?
+       SHALLOW COPY:
+           👉It is the copy of the collection structure, not the elements.
+It is the copy of the collections with all 👉Affects the initial series.
+           👉Shallow copy doesn’t replicate child objects.
+           👉Creating a shallow copy is fast as compared to a deep copy.
+           👉The copy is dependent on the original
+       DEEP COPY:
+           👉It is the copy of the collections with all the elements in the original collection duplicated.
+           👉Does not affect the initial series.
+           👉Deep copy replicates child objects recursively.
+           👉Creating a deep copy is slow as compared to a shallow copy.
+           👉The copy is not fully dependent on the original.